gambitproject/gambit/doc/tools.simpdiv.rst

    this option sacrifices some precision in reporting the output of the method, in exchange for probabilities which are more human-readable.

+.. cmdoption:: -D

+   .. versionadded:: 17.0.0

+   The default output format for computed equilibria is a comma-separated list of strategy probabilities, suitable for postprocessing by automated tools.
+Specifying `-D` instead causes the program to output greater detail on each equilibrium profile computed, respecting :option:`-d` the same way.

 .. cmdoption:: -V, --verbose

    Sets verbose mode.
 In verbose mode, initial points, as well as